 1 small pineapple, peeled, cored and cut into slices

 Place the pineapple slices into a large glass jar add the vinegar.

 Seal with a lid.

-Turn the jar over once, then place on the counter.
+Turn the jar over once, then place it on the counter.

 Let infuse for 4 – 6 days, shaking once a day.
 I infused for 6 days as I wanted a more intense pineapple taste.

 Place the pineapple vinegar into a medium saucepan, add the sugar and bring to a boil.